drakakisgeo/virtuemart-skroutz/README.md

 I am planning to do in the future:

  - Make the urls tag SEO friendly
- - Protect file from not authorized access
+ - Protect file from un-authorized access
  - Support for more than one level of Depth in Category tag